MISI University Experience

 Lounge

-This is the perfect place to unwind after your class.
-Relax, read the papers, chat with other members and friends and just generally chill out!
+The lounge is the perfect place to unwind after class.
+Relax, read the newspaper, chat with other students and enjoy a casual, comfortable environment

-Located within the cafeteria complex is the stationary, and small convenience store, which provides all your magazines, snacks and gift items.
+Located within the cafeteria complex, the stationery, and convenience store, offers a selection of magazines, snacks and gift items.

 Computers & Laptops

-Laptops are not provided and students are expected to have their own laptop available for classes.
-Please ensure laptops have windows based software.
+Laptops are not provided, so students are expected to bring their laptops for classes.
+Please ensure laptops have Windows-based software.

 Access Cards

-Students will be provided with a door access card.
-The use of access cards will be limited to areas necessary to conduct the MSCM program.
+Students will be issued a door access card, which will be restricted to areas necessary for the MSCM program.